Dasheshka/openblog/README.md

 ## TODO

-- Stop using astro:assets, they are included in the bundle.
-Use external-only images
 - Favicons and manifest.json (will be handled by a user)
 - Table of contents for Mobile (sticky button in the right top corner of the body content)
 - PhotoSwipe for RTE + check RTE for cloud images